Launch of the new 2025/2026 membership campaign

 Neapolitan meal in Espelette on Saturday April 12, 2025.

-Who visits the Campania for the first time remains surprised by its architectural and landscape beauties ...
+Anyone visiting Campania for the first time is amazed by its architectural and scenic beauty...

-But it is also the flavors of its excellent cuisine that remain engraved in the memory and the heart of
+but it's also the flavors of its excellent cuisine that remain etched in the memory and heart of

-each tourist!
-In fact, Neapolitan cuisine is an explosion of authentic tastes and flavors which has
+every tourist!
+In fact, Neapolitan cuisine is an explosion of authentic tastes and flavors rooted

-only main starters and dishes, but also drinks like the famous Falanghina
+not just about appetizers and main courses, but also drinks like the famous Falanghina

-and Aglianico wines and the delicious Limoncello, a liqueur made with the bark of Sorrente lemons.
+and Aglianico wines and the delicious limoncello, a liqueur made with the peels of Sorrento lemons.

 From Sorrento to Espelette with Antonino and Line